Code-Institute-Submissions/whack-a-monster-ms2/README.md

 "Whack-a-Monster" is is inspired by arcade and fair game "Whack a Mole."
 In this game the mole is replaced with cute pink monster beautiful artwork from
 [Bevouliin](https://bevouliin.com/) and the action takes in space and the hoels are replaced with stardust clouds.
+This game is for all ages.
+It will definetly challenge you and test your focus and reaction.

-The game concept is simple:
+The game is simple:

-- Hit as many pink monsters as you can in 30s using the right mouse click.
+- Hit as many pink monsters as you can in 30 second using the right mouse click, earn points with every hit.
-- You can multiclick on the  onsters for extra points.
+- You can multiclick on the  monsters for extra points before they disapear
-- If you reach 35 points before the times runs out you get additional 15 seconds.
+- If you reach 35 points before the times runs out you get additional 10 seconds, keep collecting 35 points to keep playing, try to beat your score every time.

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>